-The hyped-up sales video shows you pictures of mansions and supercars while promising to help you increase your odds of winning the lottery up to 50 times.
+The hyped-up sales video shows you pictures of mansions and supercars while promising to help you 50x your chances of winning the lottery.

-Yet in their very own disclaimer, they admit that Richard’s Lottery Secrets is for ‘entertainment purposes only’ and that ‘typical results equals zero’, meaning this product does absolutely nothing to get you closer to hitting the jackpot.
+Yet they admit in their very own disclaimer that Richard’s Lottery Secrets is for ‘entertainment purposes only’ and ‘typical results equals zero’ meaning this product does absolutely nothing to get you closer to hitting the jackpot.